cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 MUST NOT encode Null as the two-byte sequence of 0xf816, and MUST NOT encode Undefined value as the two-byte sequence of 0xf817.
 A decoder MUST treat these two-byte sequences as an error.
+Similar prohibitions apply to the unassigned simple values as well.

 ## Optional Tagging of Items {#tags}